Tylecodon hirtifolius (W.F.Barker) Toelken

-This species is native to South Africa, found in an area between Komaggas and Spektakel Pass in Northern Cape.
+This species is native to South Africa.
+It occurs in an area between Komaggas and Spektakel Pass in Northern Cape.

-Tylecodon hirtifolius, also known as Tylecodon hirtifolium, is a low, sparingly branched succulent shrub with spreading to decumbent branches densely covered with grey-black truncate phyllopodia, which are sometimes replaced by a peeling bark.
+Tylecodon hirtifolius, also known as Tylecodon hirtifolium, is a low, sparingly branched succulent shrub with spreading to decumbent branches densely covered with grey-black truncate phyllopodia, sometimes replaced by a peeling bark.
 It grows up to 1 foot (30 cm) tall.
-Branches are up to 0.8 inches (20 cm) long and up to 1.2 inches (3 cm) in diameter.
-Leaves are flat, oblanceolate to obovate with upper face concave and lower face convex, up to 4 inches (10 cm) long and up to 1.4 inches (3.5 cm) wide.
-They are green or yellowish-green, densely covered with glandular hairs.
-Flowers are tubular, up to 0.7 inches (1.8 cm) long, glandular-hairy, yellowish-green with white to pale yellow, recurved petals.
+Branches are up to 0.8 inches (20 cm) long and 1.2 inches (3 cm) in diameter.
+Leaves are flat, oblanceolate to obovate, with upper face concave and lower face convex, up to 4 inches (10 cm) long and up to 1.4 inches (3.5 cm) wide.
+They are green or yellowish-green and densely covered with glandular hairs.
+Flowers are tubular, up to 0.7 inches (1.8 cm) long, glandular-hairy, yellowish-green with white to pale yellow recurved petals.
 They appear on slender, up to 2.5 feet (75 cm) long thyrse in mid-summer.
 Leaves are dry at flowering.